Aarononomous/Switch-Color-Model/README.md

 Right-click on the selection you want to switch and choose "Switch CSS Color Model."

-### Via the Command Palette

-Within the command palette, "Switch CSS Color Model."

 ### With a Keyboard Shortcut

 You can set up a keyboard shortcut to run the command by going to **Sublime Text > Preferences > Key Bindings &ndash; User** and adding your shortcut with the `switch_color_model` command.
-Here are my recommendations, but you should check the User and Default key bindings to make sure that you don't overwrite another shortcut.
+Here's my configuration, but check your own User and Default key bindings to make sure that you're not overwriting a previously set shortcut.

 Mac

 ```
 [
-  { "keys" : ["ctrl+shift+c"], "command": "switch_color_model" }
+  { "keys" : ["ctrl+shift+c"], "command": "switch_css_color_model" }
 ]
 ```